openshift-labs/learn-katacoda/serverless/3-web-accessible-actions/01-create-java-function.md

 ``cd my-echo``{{execute}}

-Let's open the Java source file `src/main/java/com/example/FunctionApp.java` to review its contents.  **Click the link** below to open the source file in the editor:
+Let's open the Java source file `src/main/java/com/example/FunctionApp.java` to review its contents.
+Click the link below to open the source file in the editor:

 ``my-echo/src/main/java/com/example/FunctionApp.java``{{open}}

 All Java Action classes should have a `main` method with a signature that takes a `com.google.gson.JsonObject` as parameter and returns a `com.google.gson.JsonObject`.
-We need to update the generated action with our desired behavior.
-Update the FunctionApp class with this code by using the **Copy to Editor** button:
+We need to update the generated Action with our desired behavior.
+Update the FunctionApp class with this code:

 <pre class="file" data-filename="my-echo/src/main/java/com/example/FunctionApp.java" data-target="replace">
 package com.example;